 Backstory and Context

-Sarah Mary Benjamin's efforts in the war led to this historic landmark in Wayne County, Pennsylvania to be made.
+Sarah Mary Benjamin's efforts in the war led to this historic landmark two centuries later.
 Along with delivering essential supplies to the soldiers in the trenches, she sewed and made bread.
-Benjamin even served on guard duty once while Washington discussed his plans to make an assault on British headquarters.
+She even served on guard duty once while Washington discussed his plans to make an assault on British headquarters.
 After the war, Sarah and Aaron lived in abandoned soldier huts.
 They returned there after the battle of Yorktown.
 This did not last long, however, because Aaron Osborn left her for another woman.
-Sarah Mary Benjamin soon got married to her third husband, John Benjamin, in 1787.
-This is when she moved to the site of the historic landmark dedicated to her courageous acts in the war.
-Sarah and John Benjamin ended up living in Pleasant Mt., Wayne County for the rest of their days.
+Sarah Mary Benjamin soon got married to her third husband, John Benjamin, in 1787 and later moved to this area that is now home to a marker that preserves the stories she shared.

 Bridges, Heather.
 “American Revolution Museum Shares Stories of ‘Ordinary People in Extraordinary Times.’” dailypress.com.
 Accessed May 6, 2020. https://www.dailypress.com/life/va-vg-american-revolution-museum-1012-20161012-story.html.